 To keep your bike free of rust, try to store it indoors or under a cover.
 Also, try to clean your bike frequently to wash away any grimy buildup from the salty sea air.
 Be sure to clean the chain and cogs, frame, spokes, and wheels.

 Some beach cruisers are made from materials that resist corrosion.
 For example, the frame and fork may be made from aluminum rather than steel.
 In this case, you won’t have to worry as much about rust.
-It is also possible to treat a steel frame with a rust inhibitor such as Progold Steel Frame Protector to reduce the likelihood of rust developing.
+It is also possible to treat a steel frame with a rust inhibitor to reduce the likelihood of rust developing.

 Another issue you have to consider when riding by the beach is abrasion caused by sand.
 Sand can wreak havoc on your bike’s drivetrain and wheels.